alextianyf/alextianyf/README.md

 My passion lies in solving real-world problems through a combination of hardware and data-driven solutions.
 I have a broad range of interests, including:

-- **Data Science** – transforming raw data into intelligent, actionable insights
+- **Machine and Deep Learning** – transforming raw data into intelligent, actionable insights
 - **Robotics** – designing and implementing systems that interact with the physical world
 - **Embedded Systems** – developing efficient, low-level software for smart and connected devices